With our online running record tool, Raz-Plus or Raz-Kids members can:

 - Reward students' progress through awarding stars to spend in the RAZ Rocket

 Taking a Running Record

 Running records are taken most often at the earlier stages of reading.
 Taking a running record takes practice.
 Before attempting a running record, read the procedural steps below, then go to the section on Marking a Running Record Form.

-- Select a Benchmark Book or Benchmark Passage that approximates the student's reading level.
+- Select a Benchmark Passage or Benchmark Book (Levels aa-J) that approximates the student's reading level.
 Explain that she/he will read out loud as you observe and record her/his reading skills.